milessabin/spray-json-shapeless/README.markdown

 ENSIME provides IDE-like support for developing Scala code in Emacs.

 ### Features:

-- Highlights errors and warnings in your code buffers.
+- Highlight errors and warnings in your code buffers.
 - Inspect the type of any expression,
 - Type member name completion

 ### Installation:

 __scala-mode__

 ENSIME is designed to compliment scala-mode, so it is recommended that you first install scala-mode.
 It can be found in the scala distribution under ./misc/scala-tool-support/emacs/

 __ensime-mode__

 Download and unpack the ENSIME project into a directory of your choosing.

 Add the following lines to your .emacs file: